Study Offers Hope To Elderly Patients With Severe Traumatic Brain Injury

 A new study from the Helsinki Hospital Department of Neurosurgery suggests all hope is not lost for people over 75 who experience severe traumatic brain injury.

-It has become widely accepted that elderly patients with TBI-related acute subdural hematoma have little chance of surviving surgical intervention and even lower chances of recovering to an independent life.
+It has become widely accepted with the Nashville attorneys for elder law to the fact that elderly patients with TBI-related acute subdural hematoma have little chance of surviving surgical intervention and even lower chances of recovering to an independent life.
 However, the new research suggests that even patients over 75 can recover from a severe TBI under the right conditions.

 Age is one of the strongest indicators of how a patient will respond to severe traumatic brain injury.
+One aspect of old age is uncertainty.
+Even though life is unpredictable for all human being, it gets really blurred as we get old.
+Therefore, it is best to contact attorneys for estate planning to set up everything right for the future of their family and themselves.
 In young patients, an acute subdural hematoma is typically treated through neurosurgical operations.
 However, mortality and significant morbidity often result from this intervention, even in the young.
+Since

 As patients age, their success rate of surgery drops dramatically, partially due to the fact that many older patients are using oral anticoagulant medications to treat cardiovascular diseases.
 These medications can complicate procedures and reduce recovery chances significantly.

 Due to these problems, the majority of hospitals refuse to treat elderly patients with acute subdural hematomas surgically.
+You can contact the contract lawyers who will help you in solving any kind of crisis for the elder people to live their life peacefully.
 The Neurosurgical Department in Helsinki University Hospital is one of the only exceptions to that rule.

 Through their surgical interventions, researchers at the hospital have determined how a patients’ functional status before their injury and the use of oral anticoagulant medications influence the prognosis for older patients operated on for an acute subdural hematoma.